 PS.
 This article is based on the experiences and research of Eagle Scout, Kevin A and Cole 🙂

-Personally, my Eagle project involved building a number of signs for a local senior citizen center, which they then used to publicize their location to the community.
-As you would imagine, this required a lot of materials, and my total cost to cover the project was in the hundreds!
-However, through carefully planned fundraising efforts, I was also able to cover almost all the costs.
+Kevin here — Personally, my Eagle project involved building a number of signs for a local senior citizen center, which they then used to publicize their location to the community.
+This required a lot of materials, so my total costs were in the hundreds!
+However, through carefully planned fundraising efforts and an Eagle project budget, I was also able to make it work!

 If you’re worried about covering the costs of your own up-and-coming Eagle Scout project, I’d actually recommend finding a service project idea that does not require a lot of funds to complete.
 The BSA prefers that “Scouts choose projects that can be done at little or no cost.”
-Check out my other article for a list of 99 Creative Eagle Project Ideas For 2021!
+Check out my other article for a list of 99 Creative, Outstanding Eagle Project Ideas!